On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 In case $L$ is {\em not simplicial}, we refer to non-simplicial maximal legal sub-paths of $L$ (that possibly arise only at its extremities), as {\em tails}.

 First, we observe that if $(1)$ holds for some iterate $f^n$ with $n\leq M$, then by train track properties, it holds also for $f^M$.
 The same is true for $(2)$ by Lemma~\ref{grow}.

 Now, we suppose that we have a path $L$ for which $(1)$ fails (in particular it fails for any $n\leq M$).
 Then the number of illegal turns in $f^n(L)$ remains constant.

-This implies that, in calculating $[f(L)]$, we apply $f$ to each maximal legal sub-path of $L$, then cancel, and we are assured that some portion of the image of that path survives, and that the new turns formed in cancellations are illegal ones.
+This implies that, in calculating $[f(L)]$, we apply $f$ to each maximal legal sub-path of $L$, then cancel, and we are assured that some portion of the image of that path survives, and that the new turns formed after cancellations are illegal ones.

 For any $\alpha$ maximal legal sub-path of $L$, which is not a tail, we denote by $\alpha_n$ the corresponding maximal sub-path in $[f^n(L)]$, i.e. the portion of $f^n(\alpha)$ that survives after cancellations (for $1\leq n\leq M$).
 If $\alpha$ is a tail, then we define $\alpha_n$ to be the simplicial closure of the surviving portion.
 So $\alpha_n$ is a simplicial path in any case.
 Note that since $f$ is simplicial and expanding, then